 You’ll reach another wooden gate that brings you out onto a track, follow this down, past a farm building, then through another two gates close together.
 At the second gate, follow the public footpath signpost pointing left across the field to the next boundary wall and another small gate and signpost.
 Go through the gate, bearing slightly right to the wall and another gate, which has a public footpath signpost pointing towards the trees.

-You’ll reach another gate with stone steps and a national trust sign for Gipsy Bank.
+You’ll reach another gate with stone steps and a National Trust sign for Gipsy Bank.
 Follow the footpath as it begins to descend gradually and then steeper down to a bridge (or stepping stones) across the River Dove.

 Note – the stepping stones can be slippy when wet and there are also some pointy stones that aren’t easy to balance on.
 Use the bridge if in doubt!